-- Changing from traditional light bulbs to new LED (light emitting diode) bulbs could save you between £3 and £6 a year per bulb, depending on the type of bulb you replace.
+- Changing from traditional light bulbs to new LED (light emitting diode) bulbs could save you money, depending on the type of bulb you replace.
 Look for the energy efficiency rating on the packaging. - Turn the lights off when you leave a room to save energy.
-Just make sure that, if you're a little unsteady on your feet, you keep areas like the stairs well lit to help prevent a fall. - If you tend to leave a light on during the night, you might like to consider using a nightlight instead.
+Just make sure that, if you're a little unsteady on your feet, you keep areas like the stairs well-lit to help prevent a fall. - If you tend to leave a light on during the night, you might like to consider using a night light instead.